mhamel12/boxtopbaseball/README.md

 The following scripts query the .db file:
 1. bp_dump_db.py - Dumps all tables from the database, useful for debugging purposes but not easy to read.
 2. bp_game_log_db.py - Creates game-by-game log for a single player in .txt or .csv format.
 Supports filtering by team, opponent, home/road, and date range.
-3. bp_splits_db.py - Designed to generate 'season statistics' for every player in the .db, or every player on a given team, or "splits" such as home/road, games versus a particular opponent, etc. Supports filtering by team, opponent, home/road, and date range.
+3. bp_splits_db.py - Designed to generate 'season statistics' for every player in the .db, or every player on a given team, or "splits" such as home/road, games versus a particular opponent, etc. Output in .txt or .csv format.
+Supports filtering by team, opponent, home/road, and date range.
-4. bp_team_game_log_db.py - Creates game-by-game log for a team or all teams, listing basic game information including the score, winning and losing pitcher, attendance, time of game, etc. Supports filtering by team, opponent, home/road, and date range.
+4. bp_team_game_log_db.py - Creates game-by-game log for a team or all teams, listing basic game information including the score, winning and losing pitcher, attendance, time of game, etc. Output in .txt or .csv format.
+Supports filtering by team, opponent, home/road, and date range.
+5. bp_position_summary_db.py - Create summary of games played by position for a team or all teams.
+Output in .txt or .csv format.
+Supports filtering by team, opponent, home/road, and date range.
+6. bp_team_lineups_db.py - Create game log-style summary of starting lineups for a single team.
+Output in .txt or .csv format.
+Supports filtering by opponent, home/road, and date range.